 On August 21, 2015 my family & I walked into Florida Hospital Orlando at 5am.
-By 7pm that evening I had endured over 6 hours of open heart surgery, 2 of those clinically dead on the heart/lung machine.
+By 7pm that evening I had endured over 7 hours of open heart surgery, about 2 of those clinically dead on the heart/lung machine.
 They repaired my mitral valve, closed the PFO, & resected a large portion of my septum, including my AV Node, which left me 100% pacemaker dependent (ventricular).
 But I survived.

 Three days later I was back in surgery to repair my pacemaker’s atrial lead that had come loose during the heart surgery.
 But I survived.

-Three months later the lead came loose again & the tip was barely touching a nerve running through my chest & stomach.
+Two months later the lead came loose again & the tip was barely touching a nerve running through my chest & stomach.
 I had weird abdominal pacing.
 My belly bounced with every heartbeat so the EP turned off the atrial lead.
 But I survived.

 A month later I started cardiac rehab but I could hardly breathe and my heart rate was sporadically racing.
 I was in AFlutter.
 I stopped rehab.
 But I survived.